THE NIGHT CHRONICLES 1: DEVIL

 Shyamalan has handed direction of Devil over to John Erick Dowdle.
 Dowdle, who usually directs while his brother Drew produces and often co-writes, first appeared with a couple of non-genre slice-of-twentysomething-lifestyle films Full Moon Rising (1996) and The Dry Spell (2005), before making the excellent serial killer Found Footage film The Poughkeepsie Tapes (2007).
 The Dowdles calling came with their mainstream breakthrough entry, the modestly effective Found Footage film Quarantine (2008) and subsequent to this a further Found Footage horror As Above So Below (2014) and the non-genre action film No Escape (2015).
 While M. Night Shyamalan has conceived the story for Devil, the scripting duties are taken up by Brian Nelson who previously wrote for various tv series and the Michael Caine mini-series version of 20,000 Leagues Under the Sea (1997), before signing on with David Slade for both Hard Candy (2005) and 30 Days of Night (2007).

 Devil comes with a novelty concept that immediately captures interest the idea of a group of people trapped in an elevator with The Devil who is disguised as one of the party and is slowly slaughtering its way through their number.
 Devil also falls into the spate of what you might call Conceptual Economy Films that began in recent years with Phone Booth (2002), a psycho-thriller that trapped its protagonist inside a telephone booth for the duration.
 (Before that, you could trace the Conceptual Economy Film all the way back to Alfred Hitchcocks Lifeboat (1944), a thriller that was set among a handful of survivors stranded at sea aboard a lifeboat).
-We have seen a number of other Conceptual Economy Films in the last few years Vincenzo Natalis Nothing (2003), which took place in a blank white void; Open Water (2003), which featured no sets, just two characters swimming in the sea surrounded by sharks; Black Water (2007), which took place in a tree; Wind Chill (2007), a ghost story that took place inside the front seat of a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds inside a coffin; Frozen (2010) with three characters trapped in mid-air aboard a ski chairlift; 127 Hours (2010) with James Franco trapped in a crevasse; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in SUVs; Locke (2014) that takes place entirely with Tom Hardy talking on a phone while driving; Landmine Goes Click (2015) with a character trapped standing on a landmine; and The Shallows (2016) in which Blake Lively is trapped on a rock by a shark.
+We have seen a number of other Conceptual Economy Films in the last few years Vincenzo Natalis Nothing (2003), which took place in a blank white void; Open Water (2003), which featured no sets, just two characters swimming in the sea surrounded by sharks; Black Water (2007), which took place in a tree; Wind Chill (2007), a ghost story that took place inside the front seat of a car; Shuttle (2008) with its protagonists held hostage in an airport shuttle; Buried (2010), which was set entirely around Ryan Reynolds inside a coffin; Frozen (2010) with three characters trapped in mid-air aboard a ski chairlift; 127 Hours (2010) with James Franco trapped in a crevasse; ATM (2012) with three people trapped in an ATM booth by a killer; Detour (2013) and Curve (2015) with characters trapped in SUVs; Locke (2014) that takes place entirely with Tom Hardy talking on a phone while driving; Landmine Goes Click (2015) with a character trapped standing on a landmine; The Shallows (2016) in which Blake Lively is trapped on a rock by a shark; and 200 Degrees (2017) in which Eric Balfour is trapped inside a heat kiln.
 Although the work that Devil bears the closest resemblance to Elevated (1997), a 17-minute short film that was the directorial debut of Vincenzo Natali of Cube (1997), Cypher (2002), Nothing and Splice (2010) fame.
 Elevated is almost identical to Devil in that it takes place with three people trapped together in an elevator in this case in the midst of an alien invasion where it gradually becomes apparent that one of the group is something not human.

 The good news is that by the very fact that M. Night Shyamalan has outsourced the writing and directing of Devil, it transcends many of his typical problems and becomes one of the better works to have come out under his name.
 In fact, I would be happy to go so far as to say that Devil is the best film to come out with the Shyamalan name attached since The Sixth Sense.
 The majority of the film is contained within the elevator, although John Erick Dowdle breaks this up with several other concurrent happenings going on outside.
 Certainly, it would be a headache watching Devil if the entire film had taken place inside the elevator because of the widescreen camera, most of these scenes emerge either shot with a slightly distorted fisheye lens or in closeup, or else from the single viewpoint of the security camera, which proves somewhat of a strain on the eye in a multiplex theatre.
 (Devil is a film that will work far more effectively on the small screen).
 Dowdle is also not afraid to engage in gimmicks like having the entire screen turn to black whenever the power goes out in the elevator and the result is a film that ratchets up a more than considerable degree of tension.